 More about Natalie Murray

-Natalie Murray is the author of Emmie and the Tudor King (March 2021), Emmie and the Tudor Queen (July 2021), and Emmie and the Tudor Throne (2022) from Midnight Tide Publishing.
+Natalie Murray is the award-winning author of Emmie and the Tudor King (March 2021), Emmie and the Tudor Queen (July 2021), and Emmie and the Tudor Throne (2022) from Midnight Tide Publishing.
 Emmie and the Tudor King was a finalist in the 14th Annual National Indie Excellence Awards in the New Adult Fiction category and has received acclaim from Foreword Reviews, YA Books Central, and popular YA authors Brigid Kemmerer (A Curse So Dark and Lonely) and CJ Flood (Infinite Sky), among others.

 Natalie grew up in Sydney, Australia; the second daughter of cookbook author Eva Stovern (‘The Caravan Chef’) and the late Australian football icon Les Murray.
 Studying communications at university led to Natalie’s early career in television: first as a production assistant, then a roving reporter for a motorsport series, general manager of a teleprompter agency, and finally the dream job – a full-time reporter and producer for Sky News Australia and New Zealand.
 Natalie worked as a reporter, producer, writer and researcher across a number of Sky News' highest-rating programs, including the weekly health series Health Report, monthly book show Book Report, daily political debate program Agenda and daily entertainment program Showbiz.
 The latter required Natalie to present live coverage of such world-famous events as the Academy Awards and Michael Jackson’s death, and interview such high-profile personalities as Elton John, Angelina Jolie, Sylvester Stallone, Dustin Hoffman, Cameron Diaz and Jerry Seinfeld.
 At Sky News, Natalie was also involved in the co-creation and development of Australia's first program dedicated to environmental news, Eco Report, continuing as a key producer on the show for several years.